gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 }
 ```

-Increment can be relaxed (not a publish operation).
+Increment can be `relaxed` (not a publish operation, no one depends on this
+increment).
-Decrement can be acq_rel (both acq+rel necessary, probably sufficient)
+Decrement can be `acq_rel` (both acq+rel necessary, probably sufficient).

+Let's analyse the wrong one that `fetch_sub` uses pure `memory_order_release`.

-VS2012's bug with ARM architecture (x86 is much stronger)
+VS2012's bug with ARM architecture, x86-64 is much stronger they are OK with it.

 ```c++
 if (control_block_ptr->refs